ssvlabs/ssv/docs/specs/NETWORKING.md

 Identity in the network is based on two types of keys:

 `Network Key` is used to create network/[libp2p identity](https://docs.libp2p.io/concepts/peer-id) (`peer.ID`),
-will be used by all network peers to setup a secured connection. \
+will be used by all network peers to set up a secured connection. \
 Unless provided, the key will be generated and stored locally for future use, and can be revoked in case it was compromised.